Eichenherz/HellTech-Engine/README.md

 HellTech Engine
-An WIP exploration of modern rendering techniques with Vulkan 1.2+ on Windows.
+An WIP exploration of the modern rendering landscape with Vulkan 1.2+ on Windows.

 FEATURES so far:
 -instance culling ( frustum + occlusion )